Th3T3chn0G1t/Genstone/.github/ISSUE_TEMPLATE/bug-report.md

 A small example which showcases the bug - we can't sift through your entire project.

 **Context**
-Please give backtraces or logs where possible, compile with `GEN_GLOGGIFY_EH` set to `ENABLED` - It really helps.
+Please give backtraces or logs where possible

 **Trunk?**
 Are you using the latest commit of Genstone? (trunk)